Richardson v. Ramirez: Opinion of the Court

 Oral arguments were held on January 15, 1974.
 George J. Roth argued on behalf of the state of California, and Martin R. Glick argued on behalf of the petitioners.

 The Supreme Court ruled 6–3 that California's law was constitutional.
 The majority opinion was written by Justice William Rehnquist.

 The Court relied on Section 2 of the Fourteenth Amendment to the U.S. Constitution, which calls for reducing representation in the U.S. House of Representatives for any state that denies the right to vote to its voters (a provision designed to prevent the Southern states from disenfranchising black citizens after the Civil War).
 But Section 2 makes an exception for denying voting rights to citizens because of "participation in rebellion, or other crimes."
 The Court said that this distinguishes felony disenfranchisement from other forms of voting restrictions, which must be narrowly tailored to serve compelling state interests in order to be constitutional.

 The Court also reviewed the legislative history of Section 2, and relied as well on the fact that when the Fourteenth Amendment was adopted in 1868, over half of the U.S. states allowed denying the right to vote to "persons convicted of felonies or infamous crimes."

+The plaintiffs also raised a separate claim that the application of law violated equal protection, and as the California Supreme Court never considered it, the Court remanded the case back to the state for further consideration.

+Aftermath

+Before the case could be reconsidered by the California Supreme Court, voters passed Proposition 10 in November 1974 to only disenfranchise people while they are imprisoned or on parole.